amcaplan/amcaplan.github.io/source/_posts/blog/2015-01-18-feature-flags-in-ruby-part-i-what-and-why.markdown

 the external service is inaccessible.
 Normally, that strategy is kept inactive using a feature flag.
 If the service experiences downtime, toggle the flag and you can activate your strategy for circumventing the service.
-Even better, you don't have to do it yourself; the next post will show you how to activate this strategy programmatically.
+Even better, you don't have to do it yourself; a [later post] [feature flags part 3] will show you how to activate this strategy programmatically.

 Less downtime means happier customers means fun and profit!